How to Get Out of Student Loan Debt: 6 Options

 thanks to flexible terms and low fixed or variable rates.

-Finding a Teaching Assistant Position
+Find a Teaching Assistant Position

 If you’re a graduate student, you can often find a position as a Teaching Assistant (TA) or Research Assistant (RA) for a professor.
 The position will be related to your undergrad or graduate studies and often requires grading papers, conducting research, organizing labs, or prepping for class.
-You probably had several TAs during your undergraduate classes and didn’t even realize they were students too.

-TAs can be paid with a stipend or through reduced tuition depending on which school you attend.
+TAs can be paid with a stipend or through reduced tuition, depending on which school you attend.
 Not only can the job help you to potentially avoid student loans, but it also gives you networking experience with people in your field.

+The professor you work with can recommend you for a job, bring you to conferences, and serve as a reference.
 Being a TA may help boost your resume, especially if you apply for a Ph.D. program or want to be a professor someday.
-According to PayScale.com, the average TA earns around $13 an hour, as of September 2022.
+According to Salary.com, the average TA earns $6 to $13 an hour, as of December 2024.

-Applying for Grants and Scholarships
+Apply for Grants and Scholarships

 An easy way to search for scholarships is through one of the many websites that gather and tag scholarships by criteria.
 Keeping all your grad school and FAFSA materials handy means that you’ll have easy access to the information you’ll need for scholarship applications.